Wsiegenthaler/sequelize-embed/README.md

 ##### `insert(model, values, include, options)`

-Inserts a new record given `values` and syncronizes nested associations specified by `include`.
+Inserts a new record given `values` and synchronizes nested associations specified by `include`.

 ##### `update(model, values, include, options)`

-Updates the record corresponding to `values` and syncronizes nested associations specified by `include`.
+Updates the record corresponding to `values` and synchronizes nested associations specified by `include`.

 > ##### model
 >